Chow groups of tensor triangulated categories: Tensor triangular cycle groups and Chow groups in modular representation theory

-So far we have only looked at examples from algebraic geometry.
-However, tensor-triangulated categories also occur in different contexts.
+Up to this point we have almost exclusively considered examples from algebraic geometry.
+However, tensor triangulated categories also occur in different contexts.
 One of these is modular representation theory, where one studies $kG$-modules for a finite group $G$ and a field $k$ such that $\text{char}(k)$ divides~$|G|$.
-A useful tool in this context is the stable category $kG\stab$, which is obtained as the quotient of $kG\Mod$ by the subcategory of projective $kG$-modules and is a tensor-triangulated category.
-Using the theory from the previous sections, we therefore have a notion of tensor-triangular Chow groups for these categories.
-In this section we compute concrete examples of these groups.
+A useful tool in this context is the stable category $kG\stab$, which is obtained as the stable category of $kG\Mod$, the Frobenius category of finitely generated left $kG$-modules.
+The category $kG\stab$ is a tensor triangulated category.
+By a theorem of Rickard (see \cite{rickardstable}), it is closely related to $\Db(kG\Mod)$, the bounded derived category of finitely generated $kG$-modules, which is also tensor triangulated.
+Using the theory from the previous sections, we therefore have a notion of tensor triangular Chow groups for these categories.
+In this section we compare the tensor triangular Chow groups of $kG\stab$ and $\Db(kG\Mod)$, compute concrete examples of these groups and show that stable induction and restriction functors fit in the framework of functors with a relative dimension.